 “Have dense breasts…now what?”

 - DO NOT WORRY.
 DENSE BREASTS ARE NORMAL.
 On average, about 40% of women of mammography age have dense breasts.
 Density tends to decrease as a woman gets older.
-More than 50% of women in their 40s have dense breasts, about 40% of women in their 50s, just under 30% of women in their 60s, and 25% of women in their 70s.

 - PRINT THE RISK CHECKLIST (see Patient Resources).
 Print, complete and review with your health care provider to establish both your risk assessment profile and a breast screening plan right for you.